LiePingWei/find-my-ncs/doc/samples.rst

       cd <ncs_path>/find-my/samples/<sample_type>

 #.
-Build the sample using west:
+Build the sample using west.

    For the Debug configuration, use the following command: